Ohio State Buckeyes football: Michigan

-62–51–6 through the 2024 season.
+62–52–6 through the 2025 season.
 This rivalry is considered to be Buckeyes' biggest rivalry.
 All the appearances of the letter M in Ohio Stadium are crossed out with red tape.
 Halftime shows during OSU games often feature something bad happening to the Michigan logo.

 Penn State

 When Penn State was added to the Big Ten conference football play in 1993, every member was given two designated rivals, teams to be played every year, with the other conference teams rotated out of the schedule at regular intervals.
 For geographic convenience, the Big Ten named Penn State as Ohio State's new designated rival in addition to Michigan.
-Ohio State leads the series 25–14 through the 2024 season.
+Ohio State leads the series 26–14 through the 2025 season.

+Other rivals

+Indiana

+The football rivalry between Indiana and Ohio State dates back to 1901, with the teams meeting 99 times, where Ohio State leads the series 81–13–5.
+Both schools have been members of the Big Ten Conference for over a century, with Indiana joining in 1899 and Ohio State in 1912.
+Ohio State has defeated the Hoosiers twice in top-10 ranked matchups in 2020 and 2024.
+In 2025, No. 2 Indiana defeated No. 1 Ohio State in that season's Big Ten Championship Game, ending their 29-game skid against the Buckeyes.

+Wisconsin

+Ohio State's football series with Wisconsin, dates back to 1913, has been largely dominated by the Buckeyes.
+Ohio State leads the series 64–18–5, and Ohio State post a 3–0 record in the Big Ten Championship Game against the Badgers.

 Coaches

 The Buckeyes have had 24 head coaches in their 121-year history.

 Of the team's nine national championships to date, Woody Hayes won five, with Paul Brown, Jim Tressel, Urban Meyer, and Ryan Day each having one.